2084x/ytcli-guide/README.md

 ```

 # Useful shell aliases
-`yts="ytfzf --type=all --thumbnail-quality=maxresdefault"` - Make a search for all types of results (channel, playlist and video) and download high quality thumbnails.
+Make a search for all types of results (channel, playlist and video) and download high quality thumbnails.

+`yts="ytfzf --type=all --thumbnail-quality=maxresdefault"`

-`ytc="ytfzf --type=channel"` - Search for a channel and browse it's videos.
+Search for a channel and browse it's videos.

+`ytc="ytfzf --type=channel"`

-`com="ytfzf -c comments --skip-thumb-download"` - Scrape comments of a video.
+Scrape comments of a video.
 Search term should be video link.
 Does not download channel avatars because they can sometimes cover up long comments.

+`com="ytfzf -c comments --skip-thumb-download"`

-`sub="ytfzf -c SI --sort"` - Scrape your subscription file and sort by upload date.
+Scrape your subscription file and sort by upload date.

+`sub="ytfzf -c SI --sort"`

 # Tips for ytfzf
 * You can use tab to select and open multiple videos.
 First selected video will play and others will be added to the playlist in order.